-Conjunctivitis in the newborn, also called ophthalmia neonatorum (ON), occurs within the first month of life and can have a chemical, viral or bacterial aetiology.
-It is the most common eye disease in newborns, affecting 1.2% to 12% of newborns worldwide, and is a significant cause of corneal blindness.
-To date, it is estimated that each year about 5 million cases by ophthalmia neonatorum mainly in developing areas, but also in industrialised countries.
+Conjunctivitis in the newborn is the most common eye disease in newborns, affecting 1.2% to 12% of newborns worldwide, and is a significant cause of corneal blindness.

 Gonococcal conjunctivitis in new-born babies

-Neonatal gonococcal conjunctivitis, caused by Neisseria gonorrhoeae, is predominantly contracted by the neonate during birth following passage through the infected birth canal, but can also be contracted in utero by ascending infection.
-Neonatal gonococcal conjunctivitis affects 30-50% of infants exposed to the micro-organism and presents within 3-4 days after birth as a severe hyperacute conjunctivitis.
-It is characterised by a rapid and progressive course, is usually bilateral, with oedema of the eyelids, conjunctival chemosis and mucopurulent secretions.
+Neonatal gonococcal conjunctivitis, caused by Neisseria gonorrhoeae, is predominantly contracted by the newborn during birth following passage through the infected birth canal, but can also be contracted in utero through ascending infection.

 Conjunctivitis in the newborn: Chlamydia trachomatis

 Another pathogen transmitted from the mother to the newborn during birth is the Chlamydia trachomatisThis bacterium is the most common cause of infectious neonatal conjunctivitis, affecting around 100,000 newborn babies in developing countries every year.
-L'ophthalmia neonatorum by Chlamydia is more prevalent than by Neisseria, but has historically been underestimated due to a lack of appropriate diagnostic techniques.

 In 2012, among adults aged between 15 and 49 years, a global estimate was made, 128 million cases of Chlamydia infections and the risk of developing conjunctivitis in infants exposed to the micro-organism ranges from 8% to 44%.
-The ocular conjunctivitis due to Chlamydia typically presents 5-14 days after delivery, with unilateral or bilateral watery or mucopurulent discharge; it may be accompanied by eyelid oedema, papillary conjunctivitis and pseudomembranous formations.

-If left untreated, the conjunctival healing and corneal can be severe, leading to blindness.
-More than 50% of infants with Chlamydia conjunctivitis have concomitant systemic infections in the genital tract, nasopharyngeal tract or lungs, so treatment with systemic antibiotics is essential.
+More than 50% of newborns with Chlamydia conjunctivitis have concomitant systemic infections in the genital tract, nasopharynx or lungs, so treatment with systemic antibiotics is essential.

 The currently accepted regimen for neonates is oral erythromycin 50 mg/kg/day in four divided doses over 14 days.
 For the mother and partner, azithromycin (20 mg/kg, single dose) may be used.